Public Policy (2020 - 2022)

 Introduction to the political institutions and processes through which public policy is made and implemented in the United States.
-Also introduces students to the tools of policy analysis.
+Also introduces the tools of policy analysis.
 Presents major models of policymaking and policy analysis and applies these concepts to specific policy areas such as health, education, and environment, illustrated by real-world case studies.

 Quantitative Analysis for Public Policy